rapid7/insightconnect-plugins/plugins/rapid7_intsights/help.md

 # Version History

+* 3.2.1 - Rename Plugin to Threat Command | Update descriptions to Threat Command
 * 3.2.0 - Fix is_closed bug in trigger | Add new input `source_date_from_enum` in trigger which allows user to specifiy Source Date From using ENUM rather than timestamp/string
 * 3.1.0 - Add new actions Add CVEs, Delete CVEs and Get CVE List
 * 3.0.1 - Fix issue where New Alert trigger sends empty list when there are no new alerts